-In Raccoon Creek pH values have improved throughout the watershed from baseline conditions (1994-2001) to 2005.
+In Raccoon Creek pH values have improved throughout the watershed from baseline conditions (1994-2001) to 2006.
 Raccoon Creek mainstem, Hewett Fork and Little Raccoon Creek average pH values have increased from a range of 4.0-5.4 to 5.5-6.5.
-Sixty-two miles of stream are now meeting water quality standards of pH >6.5 along the mainstem, the headwaters, Hewett Fork, and Little Raccoon Creek.
+Sixty eight miles of stream are meeting water quality standards of pH >6.5 along the mainstem, Hewett Fork, and Little Raccoon Creek.
+Flint Run and Buffer Run pH values improved at their mouths.

-Raccoon Creek aquatic life use has improved throughout the watershed from baseline conditions (1994-2001) to 2005.
-Six miles in Hewett Fork, changed aquatic life use from LRW to WWH conditions.
-Four miles in Little Raccoon Creek, from Sand Run to Dickason Run, changed aquatic life use from WWH Non to WWH Full.
-These increases in the biological integrity are directly related to the reclamation projects occurring in these sub-watersheds.
+MAIS samples were collected throughout Raccoon Creek in 2006, these stations has been established as annual monitoring stations for macroinvertebrates.
+These sites will be used to track incremental changes in future years.

-- Monday Creek, located in the Appalachian Region of southeastern Ohio, is a 27-mile long tributary of the Hocking River, the latter which flows directly into the Ohio River.
-The Monday Creek Watershed drains a 116 square-mile area, with streams winding through portions of Athens, Hocking, and Perry Counties. - Our project is a collaborative partnership of officials and residents of the Monday Creek watershed, along with more than 20 other organizations and state and federal agencies.
+• Monday Creek, located in the Appalachian Region of southeastern Ohio, is a 27-mile long tributary of the Hocking River, the latter which flows directly into the Ohio River.
+The Monday Creek Watershed drains a 116 square-mile area, with streams winding through portions of Athens, Hocking, and Perry Counties.

+• Our project is a collaborative partnership of officials and residents of the Monday Creek watershed, along with more than 20 other organizations and state and federal agencies.
 Our shared goal is to restore the watershed for the benefit of local communities.
-Large portions of Monday Creek and its tributaries are dead due to acid mine drainage (AMD) left behind from a century of coal mining. - Since 1994, our partnership has worked together to identify water quality problems, conduct field research and site characterization, and prioritize and plan on-going restoration activities.
-The MCRP has completed the reclamation of the Rock Run gob pile in southern Perry County through an EPA Section 319 grant and is beginning another project in the headwaters of Jobs Hollow through 319. - In 1997-1998, we identified issues to be addressed for the long-term improvement of the watershed, and to the benefit of local communities.
-These issues, along with goals, objectives, action strategies, and progress indicators are discussed in detail in the Monday Creek Comprehensive Management Plan. - To learn more about the Monday Creek Restoration Project, visit our website at www.mondaycreek.org or call 740-394-2047
+Large portions of Monday Creek and its tributaries are dead due to acid mine drainage (AMD) left behind from a century of coal mining.

+• Since 1994, our partnership has worked together to identify water quality problems, conduct field research and site characterization, and prioritize and plan on-going restoration activities.
+The MCRP has completed the reclamation of the Rock Run gob pile in southern Perry County through an EPA Section 319 grant and is beginning another project in the headwaters of Jobs Hollow through 319.

+• In 1997-1998, we identified issues to be addressed for the long-term improvement of the watershed, and to the benefit of local communities.
+These issues, along with goals, objectives, action strategies, and progress indicators are discussed in detail in the Monday Creek Comprehensive Management Plan.

+• To learn more about the Monday Creek Restoration Project, visit our website at www.mondaycreek.org or call 740-394-2047